fanoframework/fanoframework.github.io/working-with-application/index.md

 ```
 See [fano-fastcgi](https://github.com/fanoframework/fano-fastcgi) example demo application.

-You can replace `TInetSockSvr` with `TUnixSocketSvr` class if you want to use Unix Domain Socket file instead of TCP port.
+You can replace `TInetSvrFactory` with `TUnixSvrFactory` class if you want to use Unix Domain Socket file instead of TCP port.
 See [fano-fcgi-unix](https://github.com/fanoframework/fano-fcgi-unix) example demo application.

-You can replace `TInetSockSvr` with `TBoundSocketSvr` if you want to create FastCGI application which run and managed by web server, for example Apache with mod_fcgid module.
+You can replace `TInetSvrFactory` with `TBoundSvrFactory` if you want to create FastCGI application which run and managed by web server, for example Apache with `mod_fcgid` module.
 See
 [fano-fcgid](https://github.com/fanoframework/fano-fcgid) example demo application.

-`TInetSockSvr`, `TUnixSocketSvr` and `TBoundSocketSvr` are using [select()](http://man7.org/linux/man-pages/man2/select.2.html) to monitor if socket is ready for I/O operation.
-To use [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html), replace with `TEpollInetSocketSvr`, `TEpollUnixSocketSvr` and `TEpollBoundSocketSvr`.
+`TInetSvrFactory`, `TUnixSvrFactory` and `TBoundSvrFactory` are using [select()](http://man7.org/linux/man-pages/man2/select.2.html) to monitor if socket is ready for I/O operation.
+To use [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html), replace with `TEpollInetSvrFactory`, `TEpollUnixSvrFactory` and `TEpollBoundSvrFactory`.

 See [Deploy as FastCGI application](/deployment/fastcgi) for information how to
 deploy FastCGI application on various web servers.